Noth2006/Hand-Written-Digit-Classifier-from-Scratch/README.md

 # Neural-Network-from-Scratch
-Handwritten Digit Classification using just numpy
+- Handwritten Digit Classification using just numpy.
+- Trained the net for 500 iterations on the MNIST Handwritten Digits Dataset.
+- Acheived ~82 percent accuracy.